aridjayarecipes/cutesrecipes.web.app/content/post/2300-recipe-of-homemade-mexican-black-bean-soup.md

 - " Taco seasoning"
 - " Oil to season"
 recipeinstructions:
-- "In a pot heat 3tbsp oil, add sliced onions, after it turns golden brown add 2tsp of taco seasoning mix, then ginger garlic paste & tomato.
+- "In a pot heat 3tbsp oil, add sliced onions, after it turns golden brown add 2tsp of taco seasoning mix, then ginger garlic paste &amp; tomato.
 Fry untill it leaves the oil."
 - "Add the vegetables.
 Stir for 3-4mins"
-- "Add the cooked beans & adjust the salt to taste."
+- "Add the cooked beans &amp; adjust the salt to taste."
 - "Add desired amt of water which is left from cooked beans.
 Allow it to boil for 10-15mins."
-- "Enjoy as soup or with a bowl of rice & sliced avacadoes for a fulfilling meal."
+- "Enjoy as soup or with a bowl of rice &amp; sliced avacadoes for a fulfilling meal."
 categories:
 - Recipe
 tags: